macnick/100-days-of-code/log.md

 ## Day 73: April 8, 2020

-**Today's Progress**: #R8D73 Limitations of the design of our ToDo list are preventing us from add the functionality we want.
+**Today's Progress**: #R8D73 Limitations of the design of our ToDo list are preventing us from adding the functionality we want.
 Either we change the UI or start over.
 JS kata @ Codewars: "Figurate Numbers #2 - Pronic Number". #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

 **Thoughts:** Rank 377 @ Codewars - 8 hours of study.
 Goals: 1.
 Finish the Microverse curicullum